 No, actually, this is probably not an issue.
 The denture base is usually made of PMMA, which can melt, but the melting point for PMMA is over 300° F, so your coffee is not anywhere near that.
 It’s possible that dentures could be softened by very hot coffee, but a) this coffee is probably too hot for you to drink, and b) this problem mostly affects dentures made with low-density PMMA, not highly dense dentures like FOY® Dentures.

-And, of course, some dentures are made with a fully ceramic structure which is completely unaffected by hot coffee.
+And, of course, some dentures are made with a fully high tech structure which is completely unaffected by hot coffee.

 Will I Be Likely to Burn Myself with Dentures?